Mikkybeardless/Restaurant_ChatBot/README.md

 Welcome to my awesome project's README.
 Here you'll find everything you need to get started.

 ## Overview:
-This project was created perform the following tasks
+This project was created to perform the following tasks

 - Attend to customers, taking and giving replies to orders based on a select menue.